From Enslavement

 Status: Slave to the age of 28 years

-Notes: One of six "negro children born to slaves brought to Bullskin Township by Boyd at the close of the Revolution.
+Notes: Second of six "negro children" born to enslaved women brought to Bullskin Township by Boyd at the close of the Revolution.
+(Ellis) Milley is "born of his Slave Bette."

 5. Enslaved Person's Name: Ben